elk-audio/elk-docs/embedded/building_plugins_for_elk.md

 Please notice that Steinberg has discontinued the VST 2.4 SDK, so it is no longer available for download since October 2018.
 You are still allowed to use the SDK and release VST 2.4 plugins if you have obtained a signed agreement with Steinberg prior to that date.

-The process in this case should be trivial if your plugin doesn't have dependencies on any graphical libraries - this includes the VST GUI framework.
+The process in this case should be trivial if your plugin doesn't depend on any graphical libraries - this includes the VST GUI framework.

 ## VST 3.x Plugins Using Steinberg SDK